ilyaberg/GettingAndCleaningDataCourseProject/CodeBook.md

-The original values for calculated mean value abover come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The original values for calculated mean values above come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant ate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low